tywysocki/OpenAI/README.md

     }
 }
 ```
 To implement the completion handler, you need to provide a string parameter (the prompt) and a closure that will be called with a `Result` object.
 If the API call is successful, an `OpenAIModel` object will be returned.
-If the API call fails, an `OpenAIError` object will be returned.

 #### async/await implementation: